UKCloud/documentation/articles/vmware/vmw-faq.md

 ### Can I create a clone of my environment?

-Yes, you can do this through the UKCloud Portal by right-clicking on a VM and selecting 'Clone'.
+Yes, you can do this through the UKCloud Portal by right-clicking on a vApp and selecting 'Copy'.
 This operation can also be performed programmatically via the API.

 It's not possible to restrict the automated VM snapshot backup to specific files or directories.
 You can install your own backup service and use our Cloud Storage if you need more flexibility.